-Brewed – promoting the artistry and passion behind craft beer and homebrewing.
+Brewed – promoting the artistry and passion behind craft beer, homebrewing, and the art of fermentation.

-Palate – sharing my beer related experiences with the craft beer and homebrewing communities as I continue to enjoy the never ending journey of developing my palate.
+Palate – sharing my brewing and culinary experiences with established and continously growing communities of likeminded individuals as I continue to enjoy the never ending journey of developing my palate.

-Next, in terms of my palate…Although I tend to drink saisons, IPAs, and darker beer styles more often than others, I enjoy drinking pretty much every style under the sun.
+Next, in terms of my beer palate…Although I tend to drink saisons, IPAs, and darker beer styles more often than others.
 I have a soft spot for Belgian beers, German beers (especially well done pilsners, wheat beers, and doppelbocks), and barrel aged beers; some of which I buy when I’m in the mood for a “treat” or change of pace.
 I feel that part of appreciating what beer has to offer and developing one’s beer palate means going out of your comfort zone, and or trying styles specific beers you may have not liked that one time a friend let you try a beer that he or she swore was amazing.
 However, I admit that some styles are an “acquired taste”.
 The way I choose which beer to drink is by which beer flavor characteristic I am in the mood for e.g. roasty, hoppy, malty, spicy, complex etc. Lastly, at times I feel I need a refresher course and buy a beer from a style that I have not tried in a while, so that I can do my best to avoid getting “stuck” in my comfort zone.

-One of the benefits of putting in the effort to develop one’s palate through drinking and brewing craft beer is the ability to gain a deeper appreciation for other handcrafted beverages such as whiskey (whisky) and wine.
-In addition, one can use his or her ability to pick up on nuanced aromas and flavors in craft beers to do the same while drinking whiskeys, wines, and other handcrafted beverages (spirits etc).
+One of the benefits of putting in the effort to develop one’s palate through drinking and brewing craft beer is the ability to gain a deeper appreciation for and ability to pick out nuanced aromas and flavors in whiskeys, wines, and other handcrafted beverages (spirits etc).
 This has been a helpful tool in helping me plan menus for meals that I either host or attend and turn friends who usually drink wine etc. on to craft beer through food pairings.
 It has also sparked my 2019 entrance into mead making, which I hope to share the details of in my blog posts.

-In turn, my goal for The Brewed Palate is to share as many of my home-brewing and craft beer experiences with you with hopes to enhance your personal journey through palate development and brewing your best beers.
+In turn, my goal for The Brewed Palate is to share as many of my home-brewing, craft beer, and cuilinary experiences with you in order to enhance your personal journey through palate development, brewing your best beers, and pursuing of culinary curiousities.
 Cheers!